EduardoZepeda/coffee-bytes-hugo/content/posts/docker-compose-tutorial-con-comandos-en-gnu-linux/index.en.md

 #### secret environment variables

-If we do not specify a value for an environment variable and leave its value at blank, docker-compose will take it from the machine where docker-compose is running. docker-compose is running.
+If we do not specify a value for an environment variable and leave its value blank, docker-compose will take it from the machine where docker-compose is running.

 ```docker
 version: '3.8'